 The respondent is a 22-year-old man from Syria.
 He was travelling in a group of 6 men aged between 22 and 30 from Morocco, Algeria and Syria.
 The group crossed the border on the 8th October 2021 at around 9pm.
 The respondent stated that they crossed the border at the fence between Karaağaç and Bosna.

 After crossing the border, the group walked between 15 and 20kms to Orestiada.
 Here they bought a bus ticket to Thessaloniki for 11am the next day.
-While the group waited for the bus just before 11am on the 9th October a Police officer approached them.
+While the group waited for the bus just before 11am on the 9th October an officer approached them.
 The officer was wearing civilian clothes, a white shirt, black jacket and blue jeans with white sneakers, and carried a gun.
 The officer asked in English for the respondent’s passport and asked where he was from.
 The respondent replied that he was Syrian, and the officer told him to follow him.
 The respondent told the officer that he wished to apply for asylum and go to a camp in Thessaloniki but the officer ignored him.

 Waiting at the car was another officer, also wearing civilian clothes.
 The officers loaded the group into the truck and there was one 26 year old Algerian male already inside.
 The officers drove for 30 minutes to the detention site.
 The officers drove recklessly, originally on a paved road but then an unpaved road as the journey progressed.
 The trunk of the van did not have windows so the group could not see the road.

 The group arrived at the detention site at around 2pm.
 The building was in the middle of a forest, was surrounded by a fence and had a big door.
 There was a small yard in front of the building.
 At the detention site there were 2 officers wearing an olive green uniform of shirt and pants.
 Both officers wore gloves.
-The uniform was identified by the respondent as the image below.

 The officers told the group to remove all their clothing.
 They spoke some English, but used signs to make themselves understood, and slapped the respondent when he did not understand.
 All members of the group were totally naked, and people passing the detention site were about to see them.
 The officers took phones, money, bags, cigarettes, and shoes from the group and only returned their underwear.
 Again, the respondent told the officer he wished to apply for asylum, but the officer punched him in the stomach and told him to go.